cfalexlam/ENGG1340-COMP2113-Group9-PacMan/README.md

 ## Features implemented
 1. Generation of random game sets or events
-    * The next move of ghost is randomly generated using random seeds
+    * The next move of ghost is randomly generated using random seeds.

 2. Data structures for storing game status
     * Custom classes are implemented to partition the program into smaller bits and bundling functional parts together for modularization and effective problem solving.